keunwoochoi/kapre/README.md

   - [`augmentation.AdditiveNoise`](#additivenoise)

 ## News
+* 20 Feb 2020
+  - Kapre ver 0.1.7
+    - No vanilla Keras dependency
+    - Tensorflow >= 1.15 only
+    - Not tested on Python 2.7 anymore; only on Python 3.6 and 3.7.

 * 20 Feb 2019
   - Kapre ver 0.1.4
     - Fixed amplitude-to-decibel error as raised in [#46](https://github.com/keunwoochoi/kapre/issues/46)